 Use the Zendesk status page to stay informed on service incidents.

 Detected as spam

 This affects your incoming email.
-This means that one of our spam detection system's thresholds was exceeded by a component on the incoming email.
-This can occur if the IP that the email was sent from or if "spammy" links within a signature file.
+This means that one of Zendesk's spam detection thresholds was exceeded by a component on the incoming email.
+This can occur if the IP address that the email was sent from is flagged as spam, or if "spammy" links are within a signature file.